a815063199/webapp/README.md

 # webapp
-use fastapi as backend and vue-cli as frontend
+use django as backend and vue-cli as frontend